a1rsugar/PopUP-ChatGPT/README.md

 # PopUP-ChatGPT
 Copies selected text and sends it to ChatGPT with automatic insertion.

-VIBE CODED DON`T BULLY ME :(
+Vibe Coded may have some visual or technical bugs.

 ReadMe_RU: https://telegra.ph/PopUP-ChatGPT-ustanovka-i-ispolzovanie-06-23